loganpowell/squirt/README.md

 ## IDE Support

-Sleuth is designed for robust IDE autocomplete with Pylance/Pyright.
+Squirt is designed for robust IDE autocomplete with Pylance/Pyright.
 However, there's an important caveat:

 ### ⚠️ Long Metrics Lists